teruyi/hello/description.md

 `other content` instead of `your content` or you can make a new change.
 You always need to keep on mind the option you take must satisfy both parts, you and them, and it must make sense.

 * Repeat process above with all the conflicts you have.
-* You are now ready to do `add` and `commit` and synchronize your repository again with the upstream, you can check the [wiki](https://github.com/UNIZAR-30246-WebEngineering/hello/wiki) to do this task.
+* You are now ready to do `add` and `commit` , synchronize your repository again with the upstream and `push` ,you can check the [wiki](https://github.com/UNIZAR-30246-WebEngineering/hello/wiki) to do this task.

 ###Spring Framework Annotations
 You may find some [Spring Java annotations](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/package-tree.html) in specific pieces of code.
 The following annotations are used in this project: